 What if I want to keep Prime Video?

-You can change your Amazon Prime membership to a Prime video membership if you want to retain access to shows like Tom Clancy’s Jack Ryan or The Marvelous Mrs. Maisel.
+You can change your Amazon Prime membership to a Prime video membership if you want to retain access to shows like Tom Clancy’s Jack Ryan or The Boys.
 You lose Prime delivery privileges and Amazon Music, but it does bring the overall cost down to $8.99 / £4.99 per month.
 (In Australia, though, you can't access Prime Video without being an Amazon Prime member.)

 To do this, got to ‘Your Account’ and select ‘Your Prime Membership’.
 From there, select ‘Change Membership’, and you can switch to a Prime Video-only membership (an option currently not available in Australia).